 Motivate Your Team to Participate and Raise Money

-Reach Out to Potential Hit-a-thon Sponsors
+Reach Out to Potential Sponsors

 A critical planning step that will help maximize the baseball or softball hit-a-thon fundraising goal is to seek businesses and organizations to sponsor the event.
-Whether offering refreshments or snacks for the hit-a-thon, printing services, prizes, or other in-kind or monetary donations, anything that helps decrease the hit-a-thon costs helps your team reach your goal.
+Whether offering refreshments or snacks for the hit-a-thon, printing services, prizes, or other in-kind or monetary donations, anything that helps decrease the hit-a-thon costs helps your team reach its goal.

 Baseball and Softball Team Sponsors